gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classCombinedMapping.md

-If one of the mappings is singular then this function linearises the inverse Jacobian between the O-point and .
+If one of the mappings is singular then this function linearises the inverse Jacobian between the O-point and \(r = \varepsilon\).
 The inverse Jacobian at the O-point is calculated using the class [**InvJacobianOPoint**](classInvJacobianOPoint.md) in this case.
 The inverse Jacobian at a point where the matrices are not singular is calculated using non\_singular\_inverse\_jacobian\_matrix